 So what actually is a hazard?

-Well, it can be anything that may cause a rider to change speed, direction, stop or even cause harm.
+Well, it can be anything that may cause a driver or rider to change speed, direction, stop or even cause harm.
 Hazards can normally be grouped into categories such as:

 • Other road users (e.g. pedestrians, drivers, cyclists, horses)

 Hazards do not operate as isolated entities and when several combine there is a real potential of risk.
 It is important therefore to recognise the hazards in order to give yourself plenty of time to react.
 Try to anticipate and prioritise the hazards, in turn positioning for safety.